davepinch/pinchy.cc/content/topics/places/countries/m/monaco/monaco.md

 borders:
   - France
   - Mediterranean Sea
-clockwise around the mediterranean: France
+clockwise around the mediterranean:
+  - A small bit of [France](/france) and then
+  - Italy
 type: country
 tags:
   - country